amicuchu/NintendoClientsWiki/PRUDP-Protocol.md

 * [V1 Format](#v1-format)
 * [Lite Format](#lite-format)
 * [Protocol Description](#protocol-description)

+To keep this page somewhat readable, features of PRUDP that aren't used by NEX are hidden and can be expanded by clicking on them.

 ## V0 Format
 This format is only used by the friends server and some 3DS games.